calblueprint/dccentralkitchen/docs/clerk/checkout.md

   }}>
 ```

-Each tab calls the ref's `scrollTo` method to quickscroll to a different y coordinate.
+Each tab calls the ref's `scrollTo` method to quick-scroll to a different y coordinate.

 _Note_: Using this same logic, it's also possible to scroll horizontally by providing an x coordinate.
 For our purposes, we only want to scroll up and down the products container.